Andy Martin | almart.in

 Penalty

 A 2nd-order difference matrix on each axis penalizes curvature, not magnitude.
 A flat coefficient grid pays zero penalty (no wiggle anywhere); a randomly squiggly grid pays a lot.
-This is the right inductive bias for a smoothly-evolving draft surface — slow structural shifts (the WR explosion of the 2010s, the death of the FB) are cheap to encode, year-to-year reshuffling is expensive.
-Production runs at λ_y = λ_p = 10.
-The loss landscape is shallow within an order of magnitude, so the exact choice doesn't matter much.
+This is the right inductive bias for a smoothly-evolving draft surface.
+Slow structural shifts (the WR explosion of the 2010s, the death of the FB) are cheap to encode; year-to-year reshuffling is expensive.
+Production runs at λ_y = 50, λ_p = 30.
+The year prior is deliberately stiff so the surface reads as a gentle ocean instead of forward-chained tree rings; the 1980-2026 held-out NLL is a hair better at λ_y=50 than at λ_y=10 (2.448 vs 2.452), so the smoother prior costs nothing.

 Fit